 systems using the BB84 scheme are already on the market.
-The drawback of these systems is that they require an unbroken optical fibre.
+The drawback of these systems is that they require an unbroken optical fibre connection channel.
 This limits the distance to 200–300 km, a physical limit set by the properties of optical fibres and photons.
 Furthermore, their cost-effectiveness can also be questioned.